Serpentina (album): Marketing

-Banks performed "Holding Back" for the first time on Jimmy Kimmel Live! on February 24, 2022.
-The song was released as the album's third single the next day on February 25.
-The release came with the announcement of her fourth studio album, Serpentina, as well as the pre-order and tracklist the same day.
-"I Still Love You" was released as the album's fourth single on March 21, 2022, as well as the music video.
-The same day, Banks announced standalone performance dates in May 2022, set to open up on May 25, 2022, in San Diego, then in Santa Ana on May 27, and finally Napa Valley on May 28.

-"Meteorite" was released as the fifth single on April 4, 2022.
-Banks later announced she was embarking on The Serpentina Tour, with a set opening date in Austin on July 11, 2022.
-"Deadend" was released as the sixth single on April 6, 2022.
+Banks debuted "Holding Back" on Jimmy Kimmel Live! on February 24, 2022; the song was released on the next day as the album's third single.
+Its release came with the announcement of Serpentina, as well as its pre-order and tracklist on the same day.
+With the release of "I Still Love You", she announced standalone performance dates in May, set to open up on May 25 in San Diego, Santa Ana on May 27, and Napa Valley on May 28.
+Banks teased the track three days before of its release (March 21), with a 17-second snippet.
+An accompanying music video, co-directed by Banks and James Mountford, was released along with the single.
+Two remaining singles were "Meteorite" (April 4) and "Deadend" (April 6).
+Banks later announced that she would embark on the Serpentina Tour, with a set opening date in Austin, Texas on July 11 featuring Lauren Jauregui as a special guest.

 Critical reception

 Serpentina received generally favourable reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 70 based on eight reviews.